Tumauini: Government facilities

 Unit of Tumauini.
-The newly built astrodome is the largest of its kind in Cagayan Valley Region with an area of 4,140 square meters with 14 layers of concrete bleachers located beside the municipal hall along Maharlika Highway in barangay San Pedro.
+The newly built astrodome is the largest of its kind in the Cagayan Valley Region, with an area of 4,140 square meters, with 14 layers of concrete bleachers located beside the municipal hall along Maharlika Highway in Barangay San Pedro.

 Judiciary

-On August 29, 2025, the Philippine congress enacted Republic Act No. 12245, establishing a Regional Trial Court (RTC) in the municipality of Tumauini under the Second Judicial Region.
+On August 29, 2025, the Philippine Congress enacted Republic Act No. 12245, establishing a Regional Trial Court (RTC) in the municipality of Tumauini under the Second Judicial Region.
 The branch is intended to address the increasing volume of cases in the province and to improve access to judicial services for residents of northern Isabela.

 Healthcare

 Tumauini has its own Rural Health Unit (RHU) located in barangay Lingaling that caters mostly to residents from far-flung areas of the town who opt to avail the services provided by the Municipal Health Office (MHO).
 Tumauini Community Hospital (TCH) is a government owned and operated Level-I hospital that was originally authorized to cater at least 15-bed maximum capacity.
 The facility also serves as the primary health care facility of the town and neighboring municipalities.
-On October 7, 2022, the Municipal Government of Tumauini inaugurated the town’s first Animal Bite Center located inside the Tumauini Community Hospital.
+On October 7, 2022, the Municipal Government of Tumauini inaugurated the town's first Animal Bite Center located inside the Tumauini Community Hospital.

-The St. Matthias Medical Center of Isabela, Inc. is a privately owned Level-II hospital located along Maharlika Highway in barangay Lalauanan.
-On March 8, 2024, the hospital officially had its soft launch to cater a wide range of healthcare services which include Ancillary and Diagnostic services, Clinical services and Outpatient services.
+The St. Matthias Medical Center of Isabela, Inc. is a privately owned Level-II hospital located along Maharlika Highway in Barangay Lalauanan.
+On March 8, 2024, the hospital officially had its soft launch to cater to a wide range of healthcare services, which include Ancillary and Diagnostic services, Clinical services, and Outpatient services.

 Education

 The Schools Division of Isabela governs the town's public education system.
-The division office is a field office of the DepEd in Cagayan Valley region.
-There are two schools district offices which govern both public and private elementary and high schools throughout the municipality, namely: Tumauini North District, and Tumauini South District.
+The division office is a field office of the DepEd in Cagayan Valley region. two school district offices govern both public and private elementary and high schools throughout the municipality, namely: Tumauini North District, and Tumauini South District.